timchurches/Mutated-Mutables/README.md

 Acknowledgements
 ================
-First and foremost, huge thanks are due to Olivier Gillet of Mutable Instruments for creating Braids and his other wonderful Eurorack synth module in the first place - in terms of depth and breadth of vision, creativity and elegance and excellence of implementation and execution, they are head-and-shoulders above other Eurorack synth modules.
-But equally huge thanks are due to Olivier for having the vision and courage to release the designs and source code for his modules under open-source licenses.
-Without that, the modifications which are documented here would just not have been possible.
+First and foremost, huge thanks are due to Olivier Gillet of Mutable Instruments for creating Braids and his other wonderful Eurorack synth modules - in terms of depth and breadth of creativity, elegance and excellence of implementation and execution, they are head-and-shoulders above other Eurorack synth modules.
+But equally huge thanks are due to Olivier for having the vision, courage and faith to release the designs and source code for his modules under open-source licenses.
+Without that, the modifications which are documented here would not have been possible.

-Many thanks also to [Sneak-Thief](http://sneak-thief.com) in Berlin, first of all for providing the impetus to start hacking the Braids code, and then for providing lots of really useful feedback on the design of the Bees-in_trees modifications, and finally for actively testing the code and discovering several bugs (and documenting how to reproduce them!).
+Many thanks also to [Sneak-Thief](http://sneak-thief.com) in Berlin, first of all for providing the impetus for me to start hacking the Braids code, and then for providing lots of really useful feedback on the design of the Bees-in-Trees modifications, and finally for actively testing the code and discovering several bugs (and documenting how to reproduce them!).

 Bees-in-Trees v3q enhancements
 =============================